alskipp/ASValueTrackingSlider/README.md

 * Wholesome springy animation

-What do you need?
+Which files are needed?
 ---

-If you use [CocoaPods](http://beta.cocoapods.org) then just add `pod 'ASValueTrackingSlider'` to your podfile.
+If you use [CocoaPods](http://beta.cocoapods.org) then simply add `pod 'ASValueTrackingSlider'` to your podfile.

 Alternatively, just include these two files in your project:

 * ASValueTrackingSlider.h
 * ASValueTrackingSlider.m

 How to use it
 ---

 It’s very simple.
-Just drag a UISlider into your Storyboard/nib and set its class to ASValueTrackingSlider.
+Drag a UISlider into your Storyboard/nib and set its class to ASValueTrackingSlider – that's it.
 The examples below demonstrate how to customize the appearance and value displayed.

 ```objective-c